-- Invoke the Object > Properties command
+- Invoke the Object > Properties menu command for this image

+- Add a photo frame effect to the image

 - Use the original colors of the image

 - Reduce the colors to shades of gray

 - Reduce the colors to black and white

 - Increase brightness

 - Decrease brightness

 - Increase contrast

 - Decrease contrast

 - Increase gamma

 - Decrease gamma

 - Rotate 90 degrees clockwise

 - Rotate 90 degrees counter-clockwise

-- Revert all changes made with this toolbar

-■ Enter/exit Crop mode.
+- Revert all changes made with this toolbar - Enter/exit Crop mode.
 In this mode, additional handles are displayed on the borders of the picture.
 Drag these handles around to crop the picture.

-Note: These settings can also be changed using the dialog of the Object > Properties command.
-See section "Changing the properties of picture frames" (page 226).
+Note: These settings can also be changed using the dialog of the Object > Properties menu command.
+See section Changing the properties of picture frames.